 At what age should my son join a choir?

-My son loves to sing, but he is only five years old.
+My son loves to sing, but he is only six years old.
 Can he join?

 Is Ragazzi hard to get into?

 We accept most boys who audition.
 The auditioner is looking at whether he can match pitch (recognize and sing back a given note), sing in a natural high (or “head”) voice, reproduce basic rhythm and follow the directions of the teacher.
 The auditioner will also listen for hoarseness, which might indicate vocal problems that should be addressed before joining the chorus.
-If the boy is young, needs more time to mature or isn’t comfortable singing yet, we’ll recommend our Music and Movement class.
+If the boy is young, needs more time to mature or isn’t comfortable singing yet, we’ll recommend our Prelude class.
 This will prepare him for the next steps in our program.
 His Prelude teacher may recommend him directly to the next level (Primary Group) without having to audition.

 Does my son have to sing a solo at his audition?